 Nexus Programs and Services

 We serve as a community of hope and recovery for all women and their families who strive to live healthy, resilient lives.

 Nexus residential programs offer intensive, structured, trauma-responsive services using the Twelve Step model as a foundation.
 Housing up to 130 women for 5 to 90 days, services focus on recovery from opioid, alcohol, and benzodiazepine addiction.
 Programs are designed to directly address substance use disorder as well as additional barriers to recovery, including social systems, mental health issues, and lack of access to resources.

 Together with a team of licensed counselors, residents in the Adult Women program develop and implement personalized treatment plans.
-Each client maintains a full calendar of one-on-one counseling, group treatment and activities designed to address substance use disorder directly while also growing life skills and building a supportive, sober community around her.
+Each client maintains a full calendar of one-on-one counseling, group treatment and activities designed to address substance use disorder directly while also growing life skills and building a supportive recovery community around her.

 Pregnant and Parenting Women with Children

 Adult women in all stages of pregnancy and mothers with up to three children aged 0-12 are individually assessed and receive a comprehensive treatment plan that is uniquely tailored for their families’ needs.
 A full roster of parenting education classes, postpartum planning and skills classes, and parent-child counseling sessions are built into each recovery treatment plan.